Two-color laser control of photocurrent and high harmonics in graphene: Ellipticity dependence of photocurrent

-Next, we study the laser ellipticity dependence of the photocurrent.
-Figures~\ref{fig:figure4} shows the photocurrent intensity and its angle $\theta$ as a function of ellipticities $\epsilon_{1,2}$ of the two-color laser in weak and strong laser conditions.
-We have set the laser frequencies to satisfy a resonant condition $\Omega_2=2\Omega_1$.
-The weak-laser results are in panels (a) and (b) of Fig.~\ref{fig:figure4}.
-They show that the most efficient laser for generating the largest photocurrent is given by the combination of two LPLs ($\epsilon_1=\epsilon_2=0$).
-The panel (b) indicates that the corresponding angle is $\theta=0$, namely, the photocurrent is almost parallel to the positive $x$ direction.
+In this section, we study the laser ellipticity dependence of the photocurrent.
+Figures~\ref{fig:figure8} depict the photocurrent intensity and its angle $\theta$ [see Fig.~\ref{fig:figure8}(b)] as a function of ellipticities $\epsilon_{1,2}$ of the two-color laser in the weak and strong laser cases.
+We set the laser frequencies to satisfy the fundamental resonant condition $\Omega_2=2\Omega_1$.
+The results for the weak lasers are in Figs.~\ref{fig:figure8}(a) and \ref{fig:figure8}(b).
+They demonstrate that the most efficient laser for generating the largest photocurrent is given by the combination of two LPLs ($\epsilon_1=\epsilon_2=0$).
+Panel (b) indicates that the corresponding angle is $\theta=0$, namely, the photocurrent is almost parallel to the positive $x$ direction.

-The photocurrent behavior qualitatively changes in a strong-laser case, as shown in panels (c) and (d).
+The photocurrent behavior changes qualitatively in the strong-laser case, as shown in panels (c) and (d).
 Panel (c) shows that the most efficient laser is no longer the set of two LPLs but rather the combination of two CPLs with the same rotation ($\epsilon_1=\epsilon_2=\pm1$).
-Furthermore, panel (d) indicates that there are regions where the photocurrent is parallel to the negative $x$ direction, in contrast to the weak laser case.
+Furthermore, panel (d) indicates that there are regions where the photocurrent is parallel to the negative $x$ direction ($\theta\sim \pi$), in contrast to the weak laser case.